ksnovak/Multigame_Browser/README.md

 ## Up next:
 "Big" is for large undertakings.
 "Urgent" is for things that are really important.
 "Cool" is for everything else noteworthy
 * URGENT: Clean up all the mess made by the "Include" feature
+* Add UI component for "Include"
 * URGENT: Rewrite promises to async functions
+* Cleanup on aisle "function and parameter names"
 * URGENT: Unit testing
 * URGENT: Switching from Handlebars to React
 * COOL: Update Client-side to update data without needing a refresh